Clouded definitions: The very real difference between hosted and SaaS software solutions

 Contrast that with the Verato Universal™ MPI, a SaaS MPI offering.
 The Verato Universal MPI is a revolutionary master patient index that any organization—from the smallest clinic to the largest HIE—can simply “plug into” to match all of its patient records.
 And because we built it for the cloud as a SaaS solution, it has some innovative and never-before-seen features that would be impossible in hosted or on-premises solutions:

 - It is the first and only MPI to be pre-populated with pre-mastered and continuously-updated demographic data spanning the entire US population.
-This means organizations that use the Verato Universal MPI don’t need to spend money on periodic data clean-up services—saving time and money.
+This means organizations that use the Verato Universal MPI don’t need to spend money on periodic data clean-up services—which saves organizations time and money.

 - It is the first and only MPI that dramatically reduces the amount of manual review needed to augment matching.
-Referential Matching is so accurate that it can automatically resolve 50-75% of the difficult potential matches that conventional MPIs flag for manual review by a data steward—saving time and money.
+Referential Matching is so accurate that it can automatically resolve 50-75% of the difficult potential matches that conventional MPIs flag for manual review by a data steward—which saves organizations time and money.

-- And it is the first and only master patient index that any organization can simply “plug into” in just a few weeks—saving time and money.
+- And it is the first and only master patient index that any organization can simply “plug into” in just a few weeks—which saves organizations time and money.

 Better data.
 Better matching.
 No tuning.
 Less data stewardship.
 No software upgrades.
 No maintenance.
 Fast to deploy.
 Easy to implement.
 Dramatically lower total cost of ownership.